 Royal Canadian Chaplain Service

-Acadia Divinity College, through the Charles Taylor Centre for Chaplaincy and Spiritual Care trains women and men to serve with Canadian Armed Forces as Chaplains.
-Working with the Chaplain Service, we have seen many of our alumni go on to serve in significant ways through the Canadian Forces.
-To learn more, visit the Royal Canadian Chaplain Service’s website.
+Acadia Divinity College, through the Charles J. Taylor Centre for Chaplaincy and Spiritual Care, trains women and men to serve with the Canadian Armed Forces as Chaplains.
+Working with the Chaplain Service, our alumni serve in significant ways through the Canadian Forces.
+To learn more, visit the Royal Canadian Chaplain Service.

 Acadia Divinity College supports the training of Christian leaders in other linguistic and cultural settings through academic partnership with theological colleges in Canada, Nigeria, and Hong Kong.

 These institutions have been approved by the Senate of Acadia University after academic review.
 While these degrees are not approved by the Association of Theological Schools in the United States and Canada (ATS), they carry the accreditation of Acadia University who awards the degrees.

 The schools with which we are closely linked include: